DPMS Panther Arms: Products

 The company manufactures AR-15 style rifles chambered in .223 Remington/5.56×45mm NATO and AR-10 style rifles chambered in .308 Winchester and .260 Remington, among others.

 The company attracted attention within the firearms industry with its version of the AR-10, the Panther LR-308, earning Shooting Illustrateds 2005 Golden Bullseye Award for "Rifle of the Year".
 In 2006, the Panther LR-308AP4 earned American Riflemans Golden Bullseye Award for "Rifle of the Year".
 In 2008, DPMS introduced the LR-338 chambered in the .338 Federal cartridge.

 Production relocation

 DPMS's St. Cloud production facility with 115 employees was closed and production has been moved to Remington's new non-union facility in Huntsville, Alabama.
 Remington's Ilion, New York, production facility closed down two production lines for their Bushmaster-branded AR-15 style rifle and R-1 1911-pattern pistol, and moved them to Huntsville.
 In 2014, Remington moved production of two gun lines and 150 jobs from New York to Alabama because of New York state's gun laws which banned the sale of those products in the state, and consolidated its production from six locations into Huntsville in order to increase efficiency, and reduce production and labor costs.
 The six companies being relocated were: Advanced Armament Corp of Lawrenceville, Georgia; Montana Rifleman of Kalispell, Montana; TAPCO; LAR Manufacturing of West Jordan, Utah; Para USA (formerly Para-Ordnance); and DPMS.

+Criminal use

+2015 San Bernardino attack

+On December 2, 2015, Tashfeen Malik used a DPMS Panther Arms A-15 chambered in .223 Remington during the 2015 San Bernardino attack.